 Since this is your first "push" to this branch, you are going to need to set an upstream branch on the remote that should receive the changes.
 If this sounds complicated, it's OK because git actually gives you cut-and-paste instructions.
 Just run the git push command with no other arguments:

+'''

-''' $ git push fatal: The current branch mybranch-issue3000 has no upstream branch.
-To push the current branch and set the remote as upstream, use git push --set-upstream origin mybranch-issue3000 '''
+$ git push

+fatal: The current branch mybranch-issue3000 has no upstream branch.

+To push the current branch and set the remote as upstream, use

+'''